cryptpad/documentation/_build/html/_sources/user_guide/user_account.md.txt

 - **Password**: It is recommended to use a strong password.
 The password can be changed in [user settings].

 <div class="warning">
-  Important: CryptPad administrators cannot view or retrieve your password if it is lost or forgotten.
+  Important: CryptPad administrators cannot view, retrieve or reset your password if it is lost or forgotten.
 </div>

 - **Terms of service**: Read and accept the terms of service.